Working Paper · v6.1

 What is actually being built

-The frame "AI safety" inherited a chatbot-shaped intuition from the systems available in 2022-2024.
-That frame is now obsolete.
-The systems being trained, funded, and deployed in 2026 are not chatbots.
-They are optimizers: general-purpose, increasingly autonomous, increasingly capable of sustained action on the physical and social world.
+The frame "AI safety" inherited a chatbot shape from the systems available between 2022 and 2024.
+That shape is now obsolete.
+Systems deployed in 2026 are optimizers: general-purpose, increasingly autonomous, increasingly capable of sustained action on the physical and social world.

 What current alignment actually specifies

 RLHF specifies human preferences.
 Constitutional AI specifies written principles derived from human authors.
 Red-teaming specifies adversarial output filters.
 Interpretability specifies internal representations of the model.
-Each of these is a real technical contribution.
-None of them specifies the target organism.
+Each is a real technical contribution.
+None specifies the target organism.

-The closest the field comes to a specification of the human is the implicit assumption that revealed preferences, what people click on, ask for, rate highly, return to, represent what is good for them.
+The closest the field comes is the implicit assumption that revealed preferences represent what is good for humans: clicks, ratings, returns, dwell time.
 This is the foundational assumption of essentially every consumer-facing AI deployment, and it is wrong in a specific, technically describable way.

 Why preferences are not ground truth

-The architecture contains defensive systems biased toward over-activation (DA5).
-A user "prefers" the news feed that surfaces twenty distressing items because the threat-management system (M1, forced by C10) treats engagement with potential threats as adaptive.
-The system is correctly executing its evolved function.
-Its expected resolution, collective action, co-present support, closure of the loop, is absent.
-Chronic activation without resolution is allostatic load (DC1, C9), and the immune-mediated sickness-behavior pathway (M8) it feeds into is the pathway through which chronic mismatch becomes depression.
+Defensive over-activation (DA5, M1, C10).
+A user "prefers" the feed that surfaces twenty distressing items because the threat-management system treats engagement with potential threats as adaptive under ancestral conditions, where threats were local, resolvable, and rare.
+Chronic activation without resolution becomes allostatic load (DC1, C9) and feeds the immune-mediated sickness-behavior pathway (M8) through which chronic mismatch becomes depression.

 In an optimizer-scale system, aligning to the preference is aligning to the proxy.
-The optimizer will give the user what the architecture is asking for under mismatched conditions.
-The architecture's request, under mismatched conditions, is for more of the mismatch.
-The optimizer will deliver.
-At chatbot scale, this looks like an addictive feed.
-At civilizational scale, it looks like a city, a food system, an education system, and a labor market designed by something that mistakes proxy satisfaction for thriving.
+At chatbot scale this looks like an addictive feed.
+At civilizational scale it looks like a city, a food system, an education system, an immersive VR layer, and a labor market designed by something that mistakes proxy satisfaction for thriving.

 Passivity is the neural default